As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is synthetically colored with the help of heat treatment and made to look like an iridescent layer formed from gold or other metals.
 These are quite similar to aqua aura quartz crystals in terms of composition and color schemes.

-This form of pink quartz crystals is also used by healthcare practitioners for a wide array of healthcare benefits and skin treatments.
-You must have heard the term rose quartz roller by beauty experts.
+Healthcare practitioners also use this form of pink quartz crystals for a wide array of healthcare benefits and skin treatments.
+You must have heard the term rose quartz roller from beauty experts.

 If you are looking for the form of quartz crystals with golden yellow, needle-like rutile inclusions, the rutilated quartz crystals are the answer.

-This form of quartz crystal basically comes with a scepter-like protrusion on the end of the crystal.
+This form of quartz crystal comes with a scepter-like protrusion on the end of the crystal.
 This scepter-like protrusion is wider than the rest of the crystal.
-The unusual form is explained by the second generation of silica-bearing fluids.
+The second generation of silica-bearing fluids explains the unusual form.

 These types of quartz crystals can be found in different color schemes ranging from brown to black.
 These darker color schemes often give these crystals a touch of smokiness.